augustinh22/msc_markdown/source/05_Discussion.md

 ## Benchmarks
 - Report time of daily updates, and estimate average time needed per granule.
   - download
-  - prep for SIAM
+  - prep for SIAM™
-  - SIAM processing
+  - SIAM™ processing
   - indexing
   - ingestion
 - estimate time needed to rebuild data cube at time of writing including all new downloads...)